susu880229/GNW/README.md

 - **Be sure to make a backup of the original source code before making changes.**
 - **Uninstall any old versions of the app on the tablet before installing an updated version.**

-1. Ensure that Processing is in Android mode by clicking the top-right corner and selecting "Android" (refer to "Getting Started" section on how to install Android mode)
+1. Ensure that Processing is in Android mode by clicking the top-right corner and selecting "Android" (refer to [Getting Started](getting-started) section on how to install Android mode)
 2. Ensure that the correct video library is selected.
-The library `in.omerjerk.processing.video.android.*` should be uncommented for import and `processing.video.*` should be commented out
+The library `in.omerjerk.processing.video.android.*` should be imported and uncommented, and `processing.video.*` should be commented out
 3. Go to the Onboarding class and comment out line 42 for `onBoardingVideo.stop();`.
 This is not compatible with the Android video library and it is not needed here.
 4. Go to `File > Export Signed Package`
-5. Type in a password of your choice and press ok (if password is invalid, press "Reset Password")
+5. Type in a password of your choice and press ok (if password is invalid, press "Reset Password" and set a new one)
 6. Transfer the file `|-Main/android/bin/Main-release-signed.apk` into the tablet
 7. Using the tablet, open the file and click install
 8. If a pop-up appears showing that the installation is blocked, enable `Settings > Lock screen and security > Unknown sources`